BDC Hamburger Icon

 4. Reporting and customer data

 Consider a system that offers marketing tools, such as promotions and loyalty or rewards programs.
 Your RMS may have native marketing tools or require third-party software integration for this.
-If you’re interested in offering gift cards for your restaurant, make sure your RMS can help you manage that as well.
+If you’re interested in offering gift cards for your restaurant, make sure your RMS can help you manage that.

 A good restaurant management system makes all the difference in how well your restaurant runs.
-While there are many factors to consider, it is worth taking the time to determine exactly how the system must serve your business and what you want to gain from it.
-When you have a clear goal in mind and a list of nonnegotiable features, you’re well on your way to getting up and running with a restaurant management system.
+There are many factors to consider, but it is worth taking the time to determine exactly how the system must serve your business and what you want to gain from it.
+When you have a clear goal in mind and a list of non-negotiable features, you’re well on your way to getting up and running with a restaurant management system.

 Did you find this content helpful?